A Direct Primary Care Physician Takes Over My Medical Care

 At no time did I feel confident that the dermatologist was giving my rash more than cursory attention, much less doing any reading in the medical literature to try to puzzle out what it was.
 Not only did the dermatologist fail to make his thought process transparent, he also remained mostly unavailable to answer my questions.
 I had no direct phone number or email address with which to reach him.
 He did do one thing that was helpful, though: at my last visit, he diagnosed my condition as atopic dermatitis.

 After the dermatologist told me that he had nothing else to offer me besides the steroid cream I was already using (which was only partially effective) I gave up hope for an effective treatment.
 Unfortunately, the flares were now coming and going almost weekly and interfering with my sleep.
 Desperate, I called the medical center again, hoping to find a new dermatologist who would be more aggressive in trying to identify an effective treatment, if not a clearer diagnosis.
 After several appointments with this second dermatologist—including one where she took a biopsy from my face after her resident said she thought it might be a form of skin cancer—she confirmed it was indeed atopic dermatitis.
-The best she could offer me, she said, was a drug called Protopic, a drug that works by decreasing cell activity in the immune system.
-There are all sorts of risks associated with the use of Protopic, including an increased risk of cancer.
+The best she could offer me, she said, was a drug called Protopic, which works by decreasing cell activity in the immune system.
+There are numerous risks associated with the use of Protopic, including an increased risk of cancer.
 In order to avoid exposing my son to the medication, I was instructed to use it only at night.

 Then one day in 2011 while presenting to clients in a meeting I began to feel my neck getting hot.
 Over a span of minutes, the rash crept up my neck and onto the side of my face.
 One of my clients suddenly exclaimed, “Rhea, there’s something wrong with your face!”
 I explained it away with a wave of my hand, saying, “Yes, I sometimes get this.
 It’s nothing.”
 But I knew I had to leave the meeting before my rash became wet and I developed the overwhelming urge to start clawing at it.

 When I got home I broke down in tears and told my husband I couldn’t take it anymore.
-I told him I refused to use the Protopic anymore, that I couldn’t live with the rash, and that I needed his help to find a solution.
-I asked him to delve into the medical literature to find every possible study related to atopic dermatitis and to come up with a new plan.
+I told him I refused to use the Protopic any longer, that I couldn’t live with the rash, and that I needed his help to find a solution.
+I asked him to delve into the medical literature to find every study related to atopic dermatitis and to come up with a new plan.
 I needed to know that someone was going to investigate every last possibility to find out if my condition could be cured.
 I knew it was long shot, but I would at least finally be able to know in my heart that if there was nothing more to be done we had done everything there was to do and that it was now time for me to focus on living with a chronic skin condition instead of trying to cure it.

-After two days I heard nothing back, so I called and left a message asking her to write a prescription for the first medication on the list, the cyanocobalamin cream, which a small, but well-done study in the British Journal of Dermatology had suggested might help.
+After two days, I heard nothing back, so I called and left a message asking my dermatologist to write a prescription for the first medication on the list, the cyanocobalamin cream, which a small, but well-done study in the British Journal of Dermatology had suggested might help.
 After hearing nothing back again, I finally gave up on my dermatologist and turned back to my husband, who agreed to write the prescription himself.
 After only two weeks of using the cyanocobalamin cream my rash—at long last—completely disappeared.
 A year later, I stopped the cream only to discover to my surprise and delight that I was cured.
 The rash never came back.

 What my frustrating medical experience showed me in stark terms was this: